Daniele Polencic

 The client-side code that executes the load balancing should follow the logic below:

-4. on a regular interval refresh the list of endpoints and remove or add new connections
+4. At regular intervals, refresh the list of endpoints and remove or add new connections.

-• Instead of having the red Pod issuing a request to your Service, you could load balance the request client-side.
+• Instead of having the red Pod issue a request to your Service, you could load balance the request on the client side.

 1/4